Naveen25-As/daily-coding-archive/README.md

 63. Find sum of even numbers from 1 to N
 64.Print table from 1 to 10
 65.Print number triangle

+## Completed (Day-18)
+- Practice Set 18 ✅

+## Programs
+66. GCD of two numbers
+67. LCM of two numbers
+68. Power of a number
+69. Strong number
 ---

 ## 🛠️ Technologies Used